 Furnace Repair Checklist

-To start, make sure your thermostat is signaling your heat to turn on.
+To start, make sure your thermostat is telling your heater to turn on.

-- Change the batteries if the display is not displaying anything.
-If the digital display is mixed up, the thermostat might need to be changed.
+- Change the batteries if the screen is empty.
+If the digital monitor is messed up, the thermostat could need to be replaced.

-- Make certain that the control is on “heat” as opposed to “off” or “cool.”
+- Make sure the switch is set to “heat” instead of “off” or “cool.”

-- Make certain the program is set to the right day and time and is set to “run.”
-If you’re having a hard time getting out of the setting, adjust the temperature by using the up/down arrows and holding the “hold” button.
-This will cause the furnace to ignite if thermostat is causing a problem.
+- Make sure the program is showing the correct day and time and is scheduled to “run.”
+If you’re having a hard time turning off the setting, set the temperature by using the up/down arrows and holding the “hold” button.
+This will cause the furnace to start if thermostat is causing a problem.

-- Turn the temperature setting to 5 degrees above what the room temperature currently is.
+- Increase the temperature setting to 5 degrees above the temperature of the room.

-If your heater hasn’t started within a couple minutes, ensure it has juice by switching the fan switch from “auto” to “on.”
-If the fan doesn’t begin to run, your heater could be without power.
+If your heating hasn’t started within a few minutes, make sure it has power by switching the fan switch from “auto” to “on.”
+If the fan doesn’t start, your heater could be without power.

-If you utilize a smart thermostat—for example one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
-Take a look at the manufacturer’s website for support.
-If you aren’t able to get your Wi-Fi thermostat to function, reach us at 832-777-1521 for heating and cooling service.
+If you use a smart thermostat—such as one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will be determined by the model you have.
+Check the manufacturer’s website for assistance.
+If you’re still unable to get your Wi-Fi thermostat to function, reach us at 832-224-3887 for heating and cooling service.

 Next, confirm your breaker and furnace switch are on.

-- Find your main electrical panel.
-If you don’t know where it is, keep an eye out for a silver metal box in your basement, garage or closet.
+- Look for your main electrical panel.
+If you don’t know where it is, search for a gray metal box in your basement, garage or closet.

-- Make sure your hands and feet aren’t wet in advance of using the panel or breakers.
+- Ensure your hands and feet aren’t wet prior to using the panel or breakers.

 - Locate the breaker labeled “furnace” or “heat,” and ensure it’s turned “on.”
-If you find that the breaker tripped, it will be in the middle or “off” position.
+If you discover a tripped breaker, it will be in the middle or “off” position.

 - With one hand, quickly switch the breaker to the “on” position.
-If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with a team member from Air Houston Mechanical LLC at 832-777-1521 quickly.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact a professional from Air Houston Mechanical LLC at 832-224-3887 quickly.

-No matter your furnace’s age or brand, it has at minimum one regular wall switch placed on or by it.
+Regardless of your furnace’s age or brand, it has no less than one regular wall switch positioned on or by it.

-- Make certain the lever is facing up in the “on” position.
-If it was turned off, it could take your furnace up to five minutes to turn on.
-(If you’re unsure where to locate your furnace, take a look at your basement, garage or utility closet.
-It could also be in a crawl space or attic.)
+- Ensure the lever is facing up in the “on” spot.
+If it was switched off, expect your furnace to take up to five minutes to start.
+(If you’re unaware of where to locate your furnace, take a look at your basement, garage or utility closet.
+It can also be in a crawl space or attic.)

 3. Get a New Air Filter

-When we think about heating breakdowns, a dirty, full air filter is often the top offender.
+When we think about heater problems, a grungy, clogged air filter is frequently the top culprit.

-- Your heating system won’t keep heating your home, or it might get too hot from restricted airflow.
+- Your heat won’t keep heating your home, or it might get too hot from restricted airflow.

-- Your heating system may break down sooner than it should because a filthy filter triggers it to work overtime.
+- Your furnace might fail sooner than it should due to the fact a dusty filter causes it to work overtime.

-- Your heating might be cut off from power if an extremely clogged filter causes the breaker to trip.
+- Your furnace might be cut off from power if an overly dirty filter is the cause of a tripped breaker.

-Based on what make of heating system you own, your air filter can be found in the interior of the blower compartment of your furnace, an attached filter case or wall-mounted return air grille.
+Based on what model of heater you own, your air filter will be in the interior of the blower compartment of your heater, an attached filter case or wall-mounted return air grille.

 To replace your filter:

-- Install the new filter with the arrow motioning toward the heater to prevent damage.
+- Put in the new filter with the arrow pointing toward the heater to keep damage from happening.

 Flat filters need to be replaced once a month, while pleated filters should last about three months.
-If you have children or pets, you may have to replace your filter more often.
+If you have children or pets, you may have to change your filter more often.

-To make changing your filter easier in the future, draw with a permanent pen on your heater housing or ductwork to indicate the airflow direction and filter size.
+To make the process easier down the road, use a permanent writing tool on your heater exterior or ductwork to indicate the airflow direction and filter size.

-Also known as drain pans, condensate pans capture water your furnace removes from the air.
+Commonly known as drain pans, condensate pans hold liquid your heating system draws from the air.

-If moisture is dripping from within your furnace or its pan has too much water in it, follow these recommendations.
+If water is seeping from your furnace or its pan has too much water in it, try these guidelines.

-- If your pan contains a drain (look for a PVC pipe), make sure that it isn’t clogged.
-If it requires draining, use a special pan-cleaning tablet you can purchase at home improvement or hardware retailers.
+- If your pan contains a drain (look for a PVC pipe), double-check that it isn’t full.
+If it should be drained, get a special pan-cleaning tablet you can get at home improvement or hardware stores.

-- If your pan uses a pump, check the float switch.
-If the button is jammed “up” with water in the pan, contact us at 832-777-1521, because you will possibly have to get a new pump.
+- If your pan contains a pump, inspect the float switch.
+If the button is stuck “up” with standing water in the pan, call us at 832-224-3887, because you will likely have to install a new pump.

-If failures keep on happening, look inside your heating system’s plastic window to check the blower motor’s status.
-Dependent on the model, the light could also be attached on the outside of your heater.
+If malfunctions keep on happening, look at your heater’s plastic window to confirm the blower motor’s status.
+Depending on the brand, the light could also be attached on the surface of your heater.

-If you notice anything except a steady, colored light or blinking green light, call us at 832-777-1521 for HVAC service.
-Your furnace may be emitting an error code that needs specialized service.
+If you note anything other than an uninterrupted, colored light or blinking green light, call us at 832-224-3887 for HVAC service.
+Your heater may be emitting an error code that needs specialized assistance.

-If your heater tries to work but switches off without distributing heated air, a grimy flame sensor might be at fault.
-When this happens, your heating system will make an attempt to start three times before a safety device turns it off for approximately an hour.
+If your heater attempts to run but switches off without putting out heat, a filthy flame sensor might be at fault.
+When this happens, your heater will attempt to ignite three times before a safety feature turns it off for around an hour.

-If you feel comfortable with removing the panels from your heater, brushing off your flame sensor is a job you are able to do personally.
-Or, one of our heating service specialists is able to do it for you.
+If you feel confident with removing the panels from your heater, gently scrubbing your flame sensor is a job you can do personally.
+Or, one of our heating service professionals is able to complete it for you.

-If you are confident cleaning the sensor on your own, you should have:
+If you are fine with cleaning the sensor on your own, you require:

 - A 1/4” hex screwdriver or wrench

-- Portion of light grit sandpaper, steel wool or emery cloth
+- Bit of light grit sandpaper, steel wool or emery cloth

 - An unused paper towel

-- Disable the furnace’s power through its wall switch or breaker.
-If your furnace’s gas valve isn’t electric, you must turn off the gas as well.
+- Turn off the furnace’s power through its wall switch or breaker.
+If you don’t have an electric gas valve, you must switch off the gas as well.

-- Remove the heater’s front panel and track the wire to the flame sensor.
+- Take off the heater’s front panel and trace the wire to the flame sensor.

-- Unscrew the rod and use your sandpaper, steel wool or emery cloth to carefully scrub the metal rod.
+- Take off the rod and use your sandpaper, steel wool or emery cloth to carefully clean the metal rod.

 - Clean the rod with a paper towel.

-- Restore power to the furnace.
-It might proceed through a set of inspections before resuming usual operation.
-If your furnace doesn’t ignite, the sensor could need to be replaced or something else might be wrong.
-If this takes place, get in touch with us at 832-777-1521 for heating and cooling repair assistance.
+- Turn the furnace’s power back on.
+It might proceed through a series of examinations before proceeding with regular heating.
+If your heater doesn’t turn on, the sensor may need to be replaced or something else could be wrong.
+If this takes place, get in touch with us at 832-224-3887 for heating and cooling repair assistance.

-If you are using an aging heating system, the pilot light could be extinguished.
-To relight it, locate the directions on a label on your heating system, or follow these recommendations.
+If you are using an aging furnace, the pilot light could be out.
+To relight it, locate the directions on a sheet on your furnace, or follow these recommendations.

-- Locate the lever beneath your heating system that says “pilot,” “on” and “off.”
+- Find the lever below your heater that says “pilot,” “on” and “off.”

-- Turn the switch to the “off” position.
+- Push the switch to the “off” position.

-- Take a break for at least five minutes to avoid starting a fire.
+- Wait at least five minutes to prevent sparking a fire.

-- Press the “reset” switch as you push the flame of a long lighter to the pilot light opening.
+- Press the “reset” switch as you bring the flame of a long lighter to the pilot light opening.

 - Release the “reset” switch once the pilot light is lit.

-If you have followed the list twice and the pilot light still won’t ignite or keep burning, call us at 832-777-1521 for furnace service.
+If you have gone through the instructions twice and the pilot light still won’t ignite or remain burning, call us at 832-224-3887 for furnace service.

-Try switching on an additional gas appliance.
-If it doesn’t work, your natural gas service could be shut off, or you may have run out of propane.
+Try turning on a second gas appliance.
+If it doesn’t function, your natural gas delivery might be turned off, or you may have run out of propane.